top of page

 THIS IS THE BIT WHERE I TALK ABOUT MYSELF

 I've been the lone writer in the building for stretches of time and I've also led writing teams.
 I've mentored and I've tutored.
-I get along with the other kids in the sandbox; strategists, designers, clients.
+And I get along with the other kids in the sandbox; strategists, designers, clients.

 But at the end of the day, I love writing.
 It still gives me a thrill to come up with a great line or (especially, even) a very silly one—even if I know it's never going to see the light of day.
 It's why I keep on coming back.